Strength Over Size: Exploring Why You’re Getting Stronger but Not Bigger

 Why Am I Getting Stronger but Not Losing Weight?

-Does Getting Stronger Help to Make You Bigger?
+Does Getting Stronger Help To Make You Bigger?

 Strength and growth can be balanced effectively in order to gain both, but strength has been an indicator of increased size.
 There is evidence that optimizing strength can lead to increases in muscle size, but you can train one without the other.
 Working solely in strength gain rep ranges will not give you the size you are looking for, but there are programs that effectively balance volume and program intensity, like PHUL hypertrophy training.